neosapience/mlp-singer/README.md

 ## Inference

 MLP Singer produces mel-spectrograms, which are then fed into a neural vocoder to generate raw waveforms.
-We use [HiFi-GAN](https://github.com/jik876/hifi-gan) as the vocoder backend, but you could also plug other vocoders like [WaveGlow](https://github.com/NVIDIA/waveglow).
+We use [HiFi-GAN](https://github.com/jik876/hifi-gan) as the vocoder backend, but you can also plug other vocoders like [WaveGlow](https://github.com/NVIDIA/waveglow).

 ```
 python inference.py --checkpoint_path PATH/TO/CHECKPOINT.pt